Descending into the depths

 end

-Okay and now if we run the game and go find ourselves a staircase we’ll be able to go down to a new floor!
+If we run the game and find ourselves a staircase we’ll be able to go down to a new floor!

 In the next chapter

-We’ll set up a Game object that tracks what depth we’re on and manages level generation.
-We’ll pass the player to the new level so that we’re playing the same character all the way down.
+We’ve created a Stairs actor that takes us down an infinite amount of levels.
+In the next chapter, we’ll set up a Game object that tracks what depth we’re on and manages level generation.
+We’ll pass the player to the new level so that we’re playing as the same actor all the way down.